zulip/zulip/docs/testing/manual-testing.md

   - send a message to the topic "original"
   - edit the message content
-  - send two messages to the "original" stream
+  - send two messages to the "original" channel
   - start to edit a message but then cancel
   - change the topic for the first message to "change1" (just this message)
   - narrow back to "original"
-  - send one more message to the stream
+  - send one more message to the channel
   - change the topic for the last two messages to "change2"
   - narrow back to "original"
-  - send two more messages to the stream
+  - send two more messages to the channel
   - edit the 2nd message on topic and change all messages to "change3"